arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/datasheet/datasheet.md

 ### Online Resources

-Now that you have gone through the basics of what you can do with the board you can explore the endless possibilities it provides by checking exciting projects on ProjectHub **[5]**, the Arduino® Library Reference **[6]** and the online store **[7]** where you will be able to complement your board with sensors, actuators and more.
+Now that you have learned the basics of what you can do with the board, you can explore its endless possibilities by checking out exciting projects on ProjectHub **[5]**, the Arduino® Library Reference **[6]**, and the online store **[7]**, where you can complement your board with sensors, actuators, and more.

 ### Board Recovery

-All Arduino® boards have a built-in bootloader which allows flashing the board via USB.
-In case a sketch locks up the processor and the board is not reachable anymore via USB it is possible to enter bootloader mode by double-tapping the reset button right after a power-up.
+All Arduino® boards have a built-in bootloader, which allows flashing the board via USB.
+In case a sketch locks up the processor and the board is no longer reachable via USB, it is possible to enter bootloader mode by double-tapping the reset button right after a power-up.

 ## Connector Pinouts